Crop bounding boxes

 The figure shows how these values determine the position of a cuboid.

-Crop window, specified as a four-element vector or an
+Cropping window, specified as a four-element vector, a six-element vector, or a

 When you specify

 bboxA as a cuboid, the cropping window must be